Enter the transverse strain and the axial strain into the calculator below to determine the Poisson’s ratio of the material.

 Poisson’s Ratio Formula

-The following formula is used by the calculator above to determine the Poisson’s ratio of a material.
+The following formula is used by the calculator above to determine the Poisson’s ratio of the material.

 P = - ε(trans) / ε(axial)